Join 2,000 volunteers (so far!) in building the nation’s first Youth Tiny House Village

 The Youth Housing Crisis

-The Tiny House Village project was initiated by young people in YSA’s programs in response to the crisis of affordable and accessible housing.
-There are 1,700 homeless young people in Alameda County, and 36 youth designated beds in shelters and affordable housing.
-Young people facing housing instability have overwhelming experienced abuse and neglect, mental and physical health obstacles, and lack access to public resources.
+The Tiny House Empowerment Village project was initiated by young people in YSA’s programs in response to the crisis of affordable and accessible housing.
+There are more than 1,700 homeless young people sleeping on the streets in Alameda County on a given night, and fewer than 36 youth-designated beds in shelters and affordable housing.
+Young people facing housing instability have overwhelmingly experience abuse and neglect, mental and physical health struggles, and lack of access to public resources.

-Youth Spirit Artworks’ first 14 unit phase of the Tiny House Village Project will increase the number of youth designated beds in the county by almost 40%.
+Youth Spirit Artworks’ Tiny House Empowerment Village will increase the number of youth-designated beds in the county by almost 40%.

-The Tiny House prototype, unveiled in 2017, was designed and build by 6 Youth Leaders working with local architects, design students, and contractors.
-In 2019, we need your help to complete the Village.
+The Tiny House prototype, unveiled in 2017, was designed and built by 6 youth leaders working with local architects, design students, and contractors.
+Now, in 2021, we need your help to complete the Village.

-The Tiny House Village is an interfaith project, working with over 25 congregations.
-We are continuously grateful for the religious community’s values of justice, advocacy, and service work for the most vulnerable members of our communities.
+The Tiny House Empowerment Village is a multifaith project, involving the support of over 25 congregations.
+We are continuously grateful for the religious community’s commitment to justice, advocacy, and service work for the most vulnerable members of our communities.

 Congregation Beth El, Berkeley